Table of Contents

 METROPOLIS ARK 3 Review – The Beating Orchestra by Orchestral Tools

-When Orchestra Tools started the product Metropolis Ark line with Ark 1 (tremendous full sound), followed by Ark 2 (dark sonorous sounding low magnetic epicness) it was a big blow to the composer community and I assume started on of a most successful product line for Orchestra Tools.
+When Orchestra Tools started the product Metropolis Ark line with Ark 1 (great full sound), followed by Ark 2 (dark, sonorous sounding low magnetic epicness) it was a big blow to the composer community, and I assume started on of a most successful product line for Orchestra Tools.
 If you are looking for epic cinematic sounds for film scores and trailer music the whole Metropolis Ark range is for you.